CPM’s 2023 Research Base

 CPM infers that…

-Mixed, Spaced Practice supports students in developing mathematical dispositions in which they strive to make sense of problems rather than seek correct answers by mindlessly following procedures.
+Mixed, spaced practice supports students in developing mathematical dispositions in which they strive to make sense of problems rather than seeking correct answers by mindlessly following procedures.
 Students will develop procedural fluency as they become increasingly proficient at identifying problem types and selecting appropriate problem-solving strategies.

 Why have I not encountered this before?

 We recommend that mathematics teachers avoid assigning long blocks of practice problems.
-No direct evidence suggests that students benefit from solving more than a few problems of the same kind in immediate succession, whereas interleaved assignments are supported by numerous classroom-based randomized controlled studies.
-(Rhohrer et al., 2020a, p.
-881–882)
+No direct evidence suggests that students benefit from solving more than a few problems of the same kind in immediate succession, whereas the benefits of interleaved assignments are supported by numerous classroom-based randomized controlled studies (Rohrer et al., 2020a, p.
+881–882).

 CPM infers from this research that…

-Mixed, Spaced Practice is a proven approach to developing procedural fluency.
-Unlike the proven positive effects of Mixed, Spaced Practice, there is no direct empirical evidence that worksheets or technology requiring students to solve many problems of the same type in close succession benefit students’ learning in the long-term.
-In fact, researchers actively recommend that teachers do not give blocked or massed practice problems and instead give Mixed, Spaced Practice.
+Mixed, spaced practice is a proven approach to developing procedural fluency.
+In contrast to the proven positive effects of mixed, spaced practice, there is no direct empirical evidence that worksheets or technology requiring students to solve many problems of the same type in close succession benefit students’ learning in the long term.
+In fact, researchers actively recommend that teachers do not give blocked or massed practice problems and instead give mixed, spaced practice.

-CPM is unique in its built-in design for Mixed, Spaced Practice, lessening the load on teachers to 1 resequence problems as they would need to do with many other textbooks.
-We encourage CPM teachers not to rearrange content but to rely on the evidence-based design of CPM’s threaded content in core problems and Mixed, Spaced Practice in Review & Preview / Reflection & Practice.
-Mixed, Spaced Practice works for supporting students’ long-term retention and transfer of mathematics concepts and skills.
-In the remainder of this document, we summarize research that justifies this claim.
+CPM is unique in its built-in design for mixed, spaced practice, lessening the load on teachers to resequence problems as they would need to do with many other textbooks.
+We encourage CPM teachers not to rearrange content but to rely on the evidence-based design of CPM’s threaded content in core problems and mixed, spaced practice in Review & Preview.
+Mixed, spaced practice works for supporting students’ long-term retention and transfer of mathematics concepts and skills.

 Who is Mixed, Spaced Practice good for?